JohannesOvergaard/Bachelor/Interviews/Monica_Interview.md

 - ***Age, country of origin, occupation and time in Denmark?***

-Monica, Brazil living in Portugal for 15 years, 27 years old, lived in denmark for 3 years, **job?? before**, Student at ITU, EU passport (Portugal)
+Monica, Brazil living in Portugal for 15 years, 37 years old, lived in denmark for 3 years, **job?? before**, Student at ITU, EU passport (Portugal)

 - ***Why did you come to Denmark?***

+To study

 - ***When you think back, what was some of your first challenges when you came to Denmark?***